h5law/h5law.github.io/posts/intro.md

 # Who even am I?

 I have struggled with this question a lot.
 I have been many people, assumed many faces.
-Some good, others bad but none really me.
-I am not too old, - yet not very young either.
-I have lived an untraditional life.
-Sold drugs, battled addictions, wrestled with my mental health, served prison time, found god, disconnected from the real world and given all I had away yet here I am.
-Writing an introductory post to my blog or thought dump website.
+Some good, others not so, but none felt entirely me.
+I am still relatively young and have lived an completely untraditional life.
+I've battled addictions, wrestled with my mental health and served prison time, yet in all this chaos I experienced a multitude of rock-bottoms and pinnacles.

-In prison I learnt I love to learn, and through all the troubles I still do and continue to learn something new everyday.
-Its so cliche but its true.
-I feel the moment I stop reaching into the unknown, the moment I stop trying to solve problems; that's when I will have died, a spiritual death.
-I, as I am now, would no longer exist.

-I won't make this post too long so here are some of my interests:
-- C
-- Go
-- Programming
-- Operating Systems
+From sleeping on the streets, to riding jet skis along the coasts of Dubai.
+Giving all I had away, and having more than I could ever need.
+Its been a wild ride.
+I often say that it feels as if I have lived through enough to account for several lifetimes.

+But with the chaos and calamity firmly in the past I feel as if I am genuinely living an entirely new life.
+The differences are too much to count but each is a blessing in its own right and I am thankful to even be here now, let alone finally free from a life wrought with pain ultimately.
+However, as free from my past as I may feel I am always concious of the time I spent in prison, where I matured from a boy to a man mentally and became the man I am now through will and determination.

+In prison I learnt that I love to learn.
+Or more accurately, I rediscovered my love of learning.
+Whatever the subject I can dig my teeth in.
+First it was Theology and Religious texts, then expanding into Philosophy, then Maths.
+Surprisingly without a computer, no means by which to practice or explore these new concepts I was exploring in depth; I found a love for Computing behind a cell door.
+I had my brother printing out Wikipedia pages of words I had never heard and sending them into me only for me to ask for even more after reading them.
+I learned the inner-workings of Bitcoin, UTXOs, the EVM and Solidity from books and couldn't wait to get behind a computer.

+After being released, a new man with drive and determination, spirit in abundance.
+I got to learning more and more.
+Reading the classics in the world of Philosophy, 20th century classical literature and of course finally putting finger to keyboard and immersing myself in code.
+Algorithms, Data Structures, Design Patterns, Crypography, Distributed and Low-level systems I couldn't get enough.
+I am still as keen and eager to expand what is possible for me, both mentally challenging myself and physically in what I take part in as well.

+So, now I am here writing the whistle-stop-tour of an introduction to who I am.
+I opened by saying something I say a lot: 'I have been many people' but to expand upon this slogan.
+I have never been more thankful to be who I am now.
+To keep this introduction from being too long I will end with a set of subjects I intend to write about here for my own sake:

-- Systems Programming
+- C, Assembly, Operating Systems and Low-level Programming
-- Writing Old School Runescape Bots
-- Philosophy
-- Reading
-- And more.
+- Philosophy, Theology and Articulations of my System of Thought
+- Stories from the many lifetimes I have experienced for better or worse
+- Personal Blogs covering the Projects I am working on
+- Maybe a book or two we'll see

 I am sure I will be writing on some of these subjects soon.

 Till next time,

 h5 (h5law)